 *In order to be eligible to win a celebrity appearance, every student in the classroom must read at least 250 minutes per month.
 If students do not read 250 minutes every month, they are still eligible for a free Blues ticket as long as they have read 1000 minutes by the end of January.

-5th Grade: Audrey F. from Russell Elementary
+5th Grade: Audrey F., Russell Elementary, Mrs. Schmidt

 UPLOAD CLASSROOM TRACKER HERE